 Is College Counseling for You?

-There are plenty of benefits to working with a college counselor, and although we've listed a few here, it's important to ask yourself the big questions before making the grand investment.
+Working with a college counselor has plenty of benefits, and although we've listed a few here, it's important to ask yourself the big questions before making the grand investment.

 Here are a few questions to consider:

 - What help do you already have available to you?

 - What additional help does your family need?

 - What is your/your child's measure of success?
 Both in college and in hiring someone